bluefroguk1/empire-dump/content/Wiki/Music/Marcher Dirge.md

 ---
+IgnoreLinking: False
+Tags: ['Music', 'Marches-Music', 'The-Marches']
+Title: Marcher Dirge
+aliases: ['Marcher_Dirge']
+draft: False
+revision_date: 2019-06-26 11:59:15+00:00
 revision_id: 74535
-revision_date: 2019-06-26T11:59:15Z
-Tags:
-- Music
-- Marches-Music
-- The-Marches
-draft: false
-Title: Marcher Dirge
-aliases:
-- Marcher_Dirge
 ---

-This song is often sung to accompany the body to its final resting place - particularly amongst the folk of King's Stoke, in Upwold.
-It has since become well known throughout the Marches.
+This song is often [[Sung|sung]] to accompany the body to its final resting place - particularly amongst the folk of King's Stoke, in [[Upwold]].
+It has since become well known throughout [[The Marches|the Marches]].
 Based on the Lyke Wake Dirge (a video is available [http://www.youtube.com/watch?v=g-nfC4x0p2w&feature=youtube_gdata_player here])
 Sheet [[Music|music]] available [http://www.northshield.co.uk/KitsTunes/The%20Marcher%20Dirge.pdf here]
 Each verse features a call and refrain.
-This dirge pre-dates the Marches conversion to the Imperial Faith, and some more traditional Priests of the Imperial faith consider it near to heretical.
-That said, the song is still often sung at funerals, particularly in some of the more remote parts of the Marches.
+This dirge pre-dates [[The Marches|the Marches]] conversion to the Imperial Faith, and some more traditional Priests of the Imperial faith consider it near to heretical.
+That said, the song is still often [[Sung|sung]] at funerals, particularly in some of the more remote parts of the [[Marches]].
 This aye nighte, this aye nighte,
 —Refrain: Every nighte and alle,
-Fire and fleet and candle-lighte,
+Fire and [[Fleet|fleet]] and candle-lighte,
 —Refrain: And Earth receive thy soul.
 When thou from hence away art past
 —Every nighte and alle,